nekrut/BMMB554/hugo/content/post/topic1.md

 {{< figure src="img/luria.png">}} | {{< figure src="img/stent.png">}}
 Fig. 6-4 | Table 6-1 (from Stent's Molecular Genetics)

 Table 1 settles these issues.
-Here one can a significant fluctuation across 20 independent experiments with the main of `11.3` and variance/mean ratio of `61`.
+Here one can see a significant fluctuation across 20 independent experiments with the main of `11.3` and variance/mean ratio of `61`.
 This table also show the result of plating aliquots from a bulk culture.
 In this case 10 ml culture was incubated for the same duration as the 20 independent cultures.
-Small amount from this culture wete then plated on 10 independent plates.
+Small amount from this culture were then plated on 10 independent plates.
 Because these cells share their genetic ancestry there is very little variation across these platings.

 This paper settled one of the most contentious issues in biology and won the Nobel prize to its authors.